What does a Telephone Operator do?

 - High school diploma or equivalent required.

-- Previous experience as a telephone operator or in a similar role preferred.
+- Previous experience in a receptionist or telephone operator role preferred.

-- Proficiency in using telephone systems and computer software.
+- Proficiency in using telephone systems and office software.

 Is becoming a Telephone Operator a good career path?